chipzymango/avgangsoppleser/README.md

-# Ankomst-oppleseren
+# avgangsoppleser

-An app where one uses the microphone to find out when the bus arrives on a stop place.
+App where one uses the microphone to find out when the bus or the tram arrives on a certain stop place.